03 February, 2022

 You also have to consider the legality: if your residential address is in Scotland, but you want to register your business in England, your address will not be accepted.
 Furthermore, even if your address does meet the requirements, your landlord or home insurance may have included a clause in your contract that restricts you from using your home for business purposes.

 One more point to consider: your home address won't carry the same level of prestige as a business address located in one of London's business or tech hubs.
 With a virtual address, you can opt for a prime street in your city of choice, which gives your company an extra air of professionalism.
+An Amazon virtual business address can also be utilized for receiving business-related shipments, enhancing the operational scope for e-commerce businesses.

 Yes, you can use a virtual address to create a business bank account.
 You wouldn't be able to do this for a personal bank account, as banks require you to submit a residential address for verification.
 Submitting a virtual address instead of a residential one for personal account verification breaks the UK's money laundering regulations.